 Italian Sausage Skillet with Spring Vegetables

-- 3/4 pound baby red potatoes, cut in half or quartered
+- 3/4 pound baby red potatoes cut in half or quartered

-- 3-4 carrots, peeled and cut into 1/2-inch pieces (about 8 ounces)
+- 3 to 4 carrots peeled and cut into 1/2-inch pieces (about 8 ounces)

-- 1 tablespoon extra virgin olive oil
+- 1 tablespoon extra-virgin olive oil

-- 1 teaspoon kosher salt, divided
+- 1 teaspoon kosher salt divided

-- 1/2 teaspoon ground black pepper, divided
+- 1/2 teaspoon ground black pepper divided

 - 1 teaspoon ground oregano

-- 8 ounces baby bella (cremini) mushrooms, quartered
+- 8 ounces baby bella cremini mushrooms, quartered

-- 3 cloves minced garlic
+- 3 cloves garlic minced

 - 1 pint whole grape tomatoes

-- 1 cup peas, fresh or frozen
+- 1 cup peas fresh or frozen

-- Return the skillet to medium low heat.
+- Return the skillet to medium-low heat.
 Add the sausage pieces and cook, stirring occasionally, until the sausage has begun to brown and is almost (but not completely) cooked through, about 12 minutes.
 To the skillet, add the quartered mushrooms, remaining 1/2 teaspoon salt, 1/4 teaspoon pepper, and oregano.
 Cook for 3 minutes, then add the garlic, half of the green onions, and the cherry tomatoes.
-Continue cooking until the mushrooms become slightly brown the the tomatoes soften and lose their firm shape, about 5 additional minutes.
+Continue cooking until the mushrooms become slightly brown and the tomatoes soften and lose their firm shape, about 5 additional minutes.
 Check the sausage for doneness.
 If not yet ready, cook a few minutes longer, until cooked through.

-Leftovers will keep in the refrigerator for about 4 days.
+- Leftovers will keep in the refrigerator for about 4 days.
 Reheat gently in the microwave.